 All grievances shall be filed with the Department of Neighborhood

 Empowerment for review and action pursuant to Section 22.818 Article 3 of Chapter 28 of the Los Angeles Administrative Code.
-A copy of the grievance shall be sent to the Chair of the Rules & Selections Committee simultaneously with the filing to EmpowerLA.
+A copy of the grievance shall be sent to the Chair of the Rules & Selections Committee simultaneously with the filing..

 CPRA Requests

-Upon the advice of the City Attorney, on recept of a CPRA under Article IV.B.3 of the VNC Bylaws, the secretary shall advise the City Attorney of said request and inform the VNC Board and requester of such action.
+Upon the advice of the City Attorney, on receipt of a CPRA under Article IV.B.3 of the VNC Bylaws, the secretary shall advise the City Attorney of said request and inform the VNC Board and requester of such action.
 A response will be provided in a timely manner.

 Principles of Representation